Taenia solium: Intermediate host

 Pigs are the principal intermediate hosts that ingest the eggs in traces of human faeces, mainly from vegetation contaminated with it such as from water bearing traces of it.
 The embryonated eggs enter intestine where they hatch into motile oncospheres.
 The embryonic and basement membranes are removed by the host's digestive enzymes (particularly pepsin).
 Then the free oncospheres attach on the intestinal wall using their hooks.
 With the help of digestive enzymes from the penetration glands, they penetrate the intestinal mucosa to enter blood and lymphatic vessels.
 They move along the general circulatory system to various organs, and large numbers are cleared in the liver.
 The surviving oncospheres preferentially migrate to striated muscles, as well as the brain, liver, and other tissues, where they settle to form cysts — cysticerci.
-A single cysticercus is spherical, measuring 1–2 cm in diameter, and contains an invaginated protoscolex.
+A single cysticercus is spherical, measuring 1–2 cm (about ½") in diameter, and contains an invaginated protoscolex.
 The central space is filled with fluid like a bladder, hence it is also called bladder worm.
 Cysticerci are usually formed within 70 days and may continue to grow for a year.

 Humans are also accidental secondary hosts when they are colonised by embryonated eggs, either by auto-colonisation or ingestion of contaminated food.
 As in pigs, the oncospheres hatch and enter blood circulation.
 When they settle to form cysts, clinical symptoms of cysticercosis appear.
 The cysticercus is often called the metacestode.